Literary Agent

 Stina Leicht writes feminist science fiction, including Persephone Station and Loki’s Ring.

-Elijah Kinch Spector is the author of Kalyna the Soothsayer, a thrilling tale in the vein of Spinning Silver and The Traitor Baru Cormorant following a young, brash “clairvoyant” con artist who must prophesize her way out of peril—and save her kingdom in the process.
+Elijah Kinch Spector is the author of Kalyna the Soothsayer, a thrilling tale in the vein of Spinning Silver and The Traitor Baru Cormorant following a young, brash “clairvoyant” con artist who must prophesize her way out of peril—and save her kingdom in the process, and its sequel Kalyna the Cutthroat (Erewhon).

-John Appel is the author of Assassin’s Orbit, a space opera featuring a cast of kickass middle-aged women investigating a political assassination that spirals into a wider conspiracy involving the threat of mind-controlling nanotech not seen since the human exile from Lost Earth.
+John Appel is the author of Assassin’s Orbit (Solaris), a space opera featuring a cast of kickass middle-aged women investigating a political assassination that spirals into a wider conspiracy involving the threat of mind-controlling nanotech not seen since the human exile from Lost Earth.

 C. A. Higgins is the author of the highly acclaimed Lightless Trilogy.